 Clare's position of being the "perfect predictor" allows her to see the future and act upon it.
 It is only when Clare accepts the proposal, nobody becomes a "perfect predictor": now Henry knows that they will get married.
 Later, after they get married, present Henry starts to travel back and tells younger Clare of their marriage.
 Now, Henry becomes the "perfect predictor": telling younger Clare that they will get married in the future.
-However, it is different from Clare who never told Henry that one day he would propose to her: this time is because of Clare's choice in the past, by here the free wills back has wingether been thenry's prediction.
+However, it is different from Clare who never told Henry that one day he would propose to her: this time is because of Clare's choice in the past, by Fuerwork free works the area to herry becomes the "perfect predictor" henry becomes the "perfect mediator"